aws-samples/iceberg-streaming-examples/README.md

 Schema Registry clients and the SPJ/benchmark jobs are not ported (JVM-only), and `cdc-incremental` advances its watermark in a separate commit.

+## Running on Amazon EKS

+A set of numbered scripts under [`scripts/eks/`](scripts/eks/) stands up (or adopts) everything needed to run the telemetry pipeline on Spark-on-Kubernetes - VPC, EKS cluster (eksctl), ECR image with the code baked in, S3 warehouse/checkpoint bucket, Glue database, IRSA identity, an in-cluster demo Kafka and a submit/run helper - plus a teardown that deletes only what the scripts created (adopted resources are protected).
+See [`scripts/eks/README.md`](scripts/eks/README.md).

 ## Running on EMR Serverless

 Create an S3 bucket with the following structure: